 Injuries sustained in man lift and bucket truck accidents range from minor to life-threatening, to fatal.
 Here are some of the most common injuries:

-- Death — Boom-supported fall deaths can occur while moving to or from the bucket while the bucket is elevated.
+• Death — Boom-supported fall deaths can occur while moving the lift with workers already elevated in it.
 Other causes of fall deaths include ejection from the lift after being struck by an object.
 (20)

-- Burns and electrocution — These occur most often when lifts make contact with overhead power lines.
+• Burns and electrocution — These occur most often when lifts make contact with overhead power lines.
 (23) There is also a risk of being struck by lightning while operating a lift.
-A lift is a tall object and “lightning strikes the tallest objects.”
 (24)

 If you sustained injury from a man lift or bucket truck, you may be eligible for compensation.
 Contact us today for a free case review.